12-Step Programs Near Ohio

 5. Integrity

 This step provides an opportunity for growth.
-You should be ready to have God correct every one of your shortcomings.
+You must be ready to have God correct every one of your shortcomings.

 6. Acceptance